Also available as an ebook from

 About this book

-As Cora and Hunter sojourn through a landscape of nuisance grounds and societal refuse, they come to realize that they exist in a land that is simultaneously moving beyond history and drowning in its excess.
+When Cora and Hunter find each other, they will journey through a landscape of nuisance grounds, shantytowns and societal refuse, coming to realize that they exist in a land that is simultaneously moving beyond history and drowning in its excess.

 "Canadians are – very belatedly – starting to come to grips with the reprehensible treatment of First Nations peoples in their history and its legacy of pain in the present; Quartermain’s novel contributes to that process."